qword-os/qword/README.md

 # Build and install echfs-utils (used to build the root fs image)
 cd host/echfs-utils
 make
-# Ehis will install echfs-utils in /usr/local
+# This will install echfs-utils in /usr/local
 sudo make install
 # Else specify a PREFIX variable if you want to install it elsewhere
 make PREFIX=<myprefix> install